Journal

 The Passivhaus Standard is growing in popularity across the UK because it's proven to deliver comfortable, high-quality homes with very low heating bills.
 As awareness increases, more new homes are being promoted as “designed using Passivhaus principles.”

 Although well-intentioned, that's a marketing phrase worth carefully considering.
-It often means Passivhaus principles have been 'cherry picked' [triple-glazed windows here, good quality insulation there] on the assumption a low-energy, high-comfort home will follow.
+It often means Passivhaus principles have been 'cherry picked' [triple-glazed windows here, generous, good quality insulation there] on the assumption a low-energy, high-comfort home will follow.

 Without the full set of Passivhaus principles working together, performance outcomes can vary widely.
 You could end up with a ‘low-energy’ home that barely dents your heating bills, or one that overheats in summer